LDAK-KVIK options

 --binary YES |

-Indicates that the analysed phenotype is binary |
+Indicates that the analyzed phenotype is binary |

 --num-pedigree-predictors |